olia-dev/kopano-webapp-fetchmail/README.md

 - Database with fetchmail account informations.
 - Home directory of the `fetchmail` user (default /var/lib/fetchmail) where a list of already fetched emails (POP3) is saved.

+# How to change the AES Key used for Password Encryption of an existing Installation

+If you need to change the Key used to encrypt the Passwords stored in the Database for any reason (Security Breach, etc), a function "changeAESKey" is implemented in the class PluginFetchmailModule.
+To call this function, you have to create a simple PHP script and execute it.

+An example, of how to call this function:
+`<?php

+$oldkey="changethis!";
+$newkey="changethis!";

+define('BASE_PATH', "/usr/share/kopano-webapp/");
+define('PATH_PLUGIN_DIR' , "plugins" );

+require_once (BASE_PATH .
+PATH_PLUGIN_DIR . "/fetchmail/config.php");
+require_once (BASE_PATH .
+PATH_PLUGIN_DIR . "/fetchmail/php/class.pluginfetchmailmodule.php");

+$fetchmailModule = new PluginFetchmailModule(null, null);

+$fetchmailModule->changeAESKey($oldkey, $newkey);

+?>`

+Save the above code to (for example): `/usr/share/kopano-webapp/plugins/fetchmail/changeAESKey.php` (Modify the parameters $oldkey and $newkey).
+Afterwards call it via CLI: `php /usr/share/kopano-webapp/plugins/fetchmail/changeAESKey.php`

+Remember to change the parameter `PLUGIN_FETCHMAIL_PASSWORDS_AES_KEY` in `/usr/share/kopano-webapp/plugins/fetchmail/config.php` !

 # How to uninstall

 - Stop the daemon with `perl kopano_fetchmail.pl --stop`